 There was some good news for those of you who have had businesses with property to offset this increase though; This has come in the form of Restart Grants, which are thought to be worth around £5bn

 The Restart Grant scheme, administered by local councils, will help almost 700,000 small business owners including those running shops, pubs, clubs, hotels restaurants, gyms and hair salons.

 Non-essential retail businesses will get up to £6,000 per premises through the Restart Grant scheme to help them reopen.
 Shops will reopen no earlier than April 12, according to the Government’s Covid-19 roadmap.
 If you own a business that operates on a given property and you have been heavily affected by the pandemic, you should be eligible to apply.

 As we have pointed out in previous articles, these companies are also due to pay back any VAT they postponed between March and June last year by the end of this month.
 The budget reaffirmed this deadline, but also let those affected know that they will be able to pay their owed VAT back in instalments over 11 months.
-Find out more about this in this previous article.
+If you are interested in this support for your business, find out more about it in this previous article.